Curriculum, Enrollment, and Graduation

 Upper-Division Credit Requirement

 A minimum of forty-two credits for the first degree and at least nine additional credits for the second degree must be earned in courses numbered 300 and above (upper-division courses).
-As required by the Minimum Competency Requirements, a grade of C- or better is required in all courses to be counted toward the upper division credits required in all degrees.
+As required by the Minimum Competency Requirements, a grade of C- or better is required for all courses to count toward the upper-division credits required for all degrees.

 Note: The curricula for specific majors may have more stringent requirements.